Drain Cleaning Tips »

 You can hydro-jet clogged RV holding tanks using an attachment for your pressure washer that's designed to clean black- and gray-water tanks.

-RV holding tanks can clog when solidified waste and struvite accumulate inside the tanks and drain lines.
+RV holding tanks can clog when solidified waste, mold and struvite accumulate inside the tanks and drain lines.
 When this happens you may notice:

 - persistent odors inside the vehicle,